NGC 5888

 NGC 5888 is a barred spiral galaxy in the constellation of Boötes.
 Its velocity with respect to the cosmic microwave background is 8817±8 km/s, which corresponds to a Hubble distance of 130.04 ± 9.10 Mpc.
 It was discovered by German-British astronomer William Herschel on 9 April 1787.

-NGC 5888 is a is a LINER galaxy, i.e. a galaxy whose nucleus has an emission spectrum characterized by broad lines of weakly ionized atoms.
+NGC 5888 is a LINER galaxy, i.e. a galaxy whose nucleus has an emission spectrum characterized by broad lines of weakly ionized atoms.
 It also has an active galaxy nucleus, i.e. it has a compact region at the center of a galaxy that emits a significant amount of energy across the electromagnetic spectrum, with characteristics indicating that this luminosity is not produced by the stars.

 NGC 5888, together with NGC 5886, form a gravitationally bound pair of galaxies.

 Supernovae

 Three supernovae have been observed in NGC 5888: